 Visiting Cabo Blanco Natural Reserve

 The Cabo Blanco Natural Reserve sits at the very tip of the Nicoya Peninsula and was founded in 1963.
 There isn’t a whole lot of infrastructure around and getting there is a little bit of an adventure.
-Cabo Blanco is Costa Rica’s first protected reserve.
-Not only is the park amazing, but the beaches nearby are exceptionally beautiful.
-These include Montezuma, Mal Pais, and Santa Teresa.
-These are all great beaches for surfing or just relaxing.
-It is also possible to visit the park on a day trip from these beaches and bus services are offered.
+Cabo Blanco is Costa Rica’s first protected reserve and includes both dry tropical forest and tropical rainforest .
+Not only is the park itself amazing, but the beaches nearby are exceptionally beautiful.
+Montezuma, Mal Pais, and Santa Teresa are all around the corner and each one of them a mecca for the avid surfer as well as those looking to unwind in a more remote setting.

 Explore the park

 Cabo Blanco is a great park for a hike.
 There are two trails open for hiking from Wednesday-Sunday, 8am-4pm.
-The Sueco Trail is 4.2 km and take approximately 4 hours.
-The hike is easy to moderate.
-A shorter trail called the Danes Trail is also available and it is 1.5 km.
+The Sueco Trail is 4.2 km and take approximately 4 hours to complete.
+A shorter trail called the Danes Trail is also available and it is only 1.5 km long.
 You can find rangers at the entrance of the park who will be all too happy to answer your questions.

 The Cabo Blanco Nature Reserve consists of 1,270 hectares of mixed forest and houses various species of trees.
 It is classified as moist tropical forest but is actually situated on a divide that includes both dry tropical forest and tropical rainforest.
 This means that you will also be able to see wildlife species that would inhabit both these areas.
 You can spot armadillos, white-tailed deer, anteaters, pacas, howler monkeys, capuchin monkeys, coyotes, porcupines, coatis and raccoons.
 Felines like ocelots, jaguarundis and margay cats also inhabit this area but it is almost impossible to see them due to their shy nature.